Skip to Content

 Pakistan Virtual Assets Regulatory Authority

-• Established: Virtual Assets Ordinance, 2025 (July 8, 2025)
+• Established: Virtual Assets Act 2026 (orig.
+Ordinance, 2025 — signed 8 Jul 2025)

 • Status: Autonomous Federal Regulatory Body